dickinson0718/f23-classmaterial/syllabus.md

 Office Hours (in person unless requested otherwise):

+- Monday & Wednesday 12-12:50 PM In A-2-108 MAK
+- Tuesday 11:30-12:20 PM in CIS Success Center (MAK C-2-205)
-- Location: A-2-108 MAK
+- Thursday 11:15-12:00PM in A-2-108 MAK
-  - Mondays & Wednesdays Noon - 12:50pm
-  - Tuesdays & Thursdays 11:15am - Noon
-- Additional Office Hours by Appointment
-  - Send me an email and we can find a common time to meet.
+- Additional Office Hours by Appointment.
+Send me an email and we can find a common time to meet.
 I’m available virtually too!

+Office hours are an occasion for students to meet individually or in small groups with the course instructor.
+Students can stop by or set up a specific meeting time.
+These meetings are an excellent opportunity for students to ask questions about projects, assignments, graduate school, research opportunities, or careers in the field.
+Virtual Office hours are available by appointment only.

 Contact: